dchrostowski/autoproxy/README.md

 This will run a spider against my proxy tester API and print out the results on the page.

+To schedule jobs and such, there is a scrapyd service running.
+Open a browser and go to `http://localhost:6800`.
+More information on scrapyd is available at `https://scrapyd.readthedocs.io/en/latest/`.

 ### Conceptual Model
 This system incorporates an object-oriented design approach to catalog proxies.
 The three critical classes are `Proxy`, `Queue`, and `Detail`.
 The `Proxy` class simply contains a static representation of an IP address, port, and protocol of a public proxy server.
 The `Queue` class is used to represent a target web resource to scrape.
 The `Detail` class contains proxy data which is continually updated for a given `Proxy` and `Queue`.
 The purpose for each of these classes are documented in detail below.